enhuiz/hmr/README.md

 ### 1. Preprocessing

 This is for the data preprocessing.
-If you already have the dataset like the following, you can skip it.
+If you have already [downloaded](https://drive.google.com/open?id=1zlsVRFXSdPhcjKEIKvTNShcTpTUe_VAe) the dataset like the following, just skip it.

 ```
 ── {dataset-name}       <- dataset name e.g. mnist, crohme or im2latex